hansagames/hansagames.github.io/_posts/2016-02-21-haxeflixel-buttons.markdown

 comments: true
 ---

-In this post I will explain how you can build interactive objects in HaxeFlixle.
+In this post I will explain how you can build interactive objects in HaxeFlixel.
 There are 2 great buttons in HaxeFlixel ([FlxButton][f19f733b] and [FlxUIButton][9a81c39a]), so if you need a standard button you can use them.
 As I wanted to use a texture from atlas for buttons, I couldn't use them, so I searched for alternative.
-Thanks to [HaxeFlixle community][f5fb6786] I got some other way to create buttons in HaxeFlixle.
+Thanks to [HaxeFlixel community][f5fb6786] I got some other way to create buttons in HaxeFlixel.
 You can't add event listeners directly to FlxSprite, but you can use `flixel.plugin.MouseEventManager` for that.

 The basic example of using it would be:
 {% highlight haxe %}